Trentino Tyrolean Autonomist Party: Alliance with the centre-right

-In 2021 PATT's Lorenzo Ossanna joined the regional government, including the SVP, the LNT and Forza Italia (FI).
+In 2021, PATT's Lorenzo Ossanna joined the regional government, including the SVP, the LNT and Forza Italia (FI).

-Between 2021 and 2022 three PATT provincial councillors out of four, Rossi, Paola Demgari and Michele Dallapiccola, left the party.
-Rossi was briefly a member of Action, while the latter two formed Casa Autonomia.eu, aligned with the centre-left, leaving Ossanna as the party lone provincial councillor.
+Between 2021 and 2022, three PATT provincial councillors out of four, Rossi, Paola Demgari and Michele Dallapiccola, left the party.
+Rossi was briefly a member of Action, while the latter two formed Autonomy House (CA), aligned with the centre-left, leaving Ossanna as the party lone provincial councillor.
+Between 2021 and 2023, also several other leading members, notably including honorary presidents Luigi Panizza and Dario Pallaoro, left the party and joined CA, while former leader Giacomo Bezzi had joined the Brothers of Italy.